tpascarella/sr50/docs/lifestyle/minimalism.md

 ## "I can't be a minimalist, I love shopping!"

-People say they don’t want to become a minimalist because they enjoy shopping.
-Well, you will still be shopping as a minimalist, because you need to bring resources and supplies into your life to continue existing (food, clothing, the things you used to do your job, your appearance) literally everything is inventory management.
+People say they can't become a minimalist because they enjoy shopping.

+Well, you'll still be shopping as a minimalist, you need to bring resources and supplies into your life to continue existing (food, clothing, the things you used to do your job, your appearance) literally everything is inventory management.

-But as a minimalist, you buy more useful items, that are higher quality, at way better prices, because you took the time to research it.
+But as a minimalist, you purchase more useful items, items that are higher quality, at way better prices because you took the time to research it.
 In every aspect of the game, you become a *better shopper.* And if you genuinely enjoy shopping, imagine how much you will enjoy it once you actually *get good.*

 ## ROI

-One of the big benefits of minimalism is that it builds very healthy and efficient spending habits.
+One of the biggest benefits of minimalism is that it builds very healthy and efficient spending habits.
 It isn't about living with a limited number of possessions, just restricting the things you own to the most important and valuable.

 Check out the following two Ted Talks by The Minimalists, Ryan Nicodemus and Joshua Fields Milburn.
-25 minutes can potentially save you *decades* of irresponsible purchasing decisions.
+25 minutes of Youtube can potentially prevent *decades* of irresponsible purchasing decisions.
 That is a great ROI!

+## Everything Should Have a Purpose

+Everything you own should have some kind of purpose.
+You don't need to use it every day, but there should be a reason you keep it around.
+If something is just sitting idle, see if you can find a new use for it.

 ## Decluttering